Bundesliga

 "We make headlines out on the pitch now," Rummenigge declared.

-The team have continued to do so, enjoying great success under the likes of Jupp Heynckes and Pep Guardiola.
+The team continued to do so, enjoying great success under the likes of Jupp Heynckes and Pep Guardiola.
 With Hansi Flick as head coach they won the treble again in 2019/20, before going even further by claiming a staggering six major trophies in succession.

 His best signings